-Clearing and settlement is designed to be similar for all payment types, attended (single) or unattended (bulk).
-Payments that are submitted for clearing will be from a single sending PSP to a single receiving PSP.
+Clearing and settlement are designed to be similar for all payment types, attended (single) or unattended (bulk).
+Payments that are submitted for clearing will be from a single sending PSP to a single receiving

-Authorised submitters will be responsible for splitting the files and ensuring that only payments authorised by the Payer's PSP are submitted to clearing.
+Authorised submitters will be responsible for splitting the files and ensuring that only payments authorised by the payer's PSP are submitted for clearing.